patuuh/Cache-CheckeR/README.md

 # Cache-CheckeR
-Script that has finds urls that use caching methods.
+Script that scans urls for their use of caching methods.
 For future cache poisoning matters

 ## Usage
 ```bash